 - Criminal Justice Reform

-Here are some of WeROC’s lasting victories, won by united community leaders in grassroots campaigns at 3 Major Public Meetings and countless group meetings with public decision-makers in recent years… DOWNLOAD WeROC Victories 2012-2019
+Here are some of WeROC’s lasting victories, won by united community leaders in grassroots campaigns at three Major Public Meetings and countless group meetings with public decisionmakers in recent years… DOWNLOAD WeROC Victories 2012-2019

-- “Banning the Box” on job applications in 5 key County municipalities, to help ex-offenders re-enter the life of the community
+- “Banning the Box” on job applications in five key County municipalities, to help ex-offenders re-enter the life of the community

 - Resisting “7th Hour Fees”: Ensured Ann Arbor Public Schools found ways to avoid charging families for important classes

-- Keeping kids in school: Won commitments from members of the 3 urban School District Boards to measurably reduce unnecessary expulsions and suspensions (in alliance with Student Advocacy Center), leading to more focus on Restorative Practices and less on punishment
+- Keeping kids in school: Won commitments from members of the Boards of the 3 urban school districts to measurably reduce unnecessary expulsions and suspensions (in alliance with Student Advocacy Center), leading to more focus on Restorative Practices and less on punishment

-- AAATA millage: Organized targeted door to door campaigning for this winning ballot initiative which greatly increased bus service in eastern Washtenaw (in alliance with Huron Valley Area Labor Federation)
+- AAATA millage: Organized volunteeres for targeted door to door campaigning for this winning ballot initiative which greatly increased bus service in eastern Washtenaw (in alliance with Huron Valley Area Labor Federation)

-- Earned Sick Time and Regional Transit: Provided key local grassroots support for 2016 ballot initiatives
+- Earned Sick Time and Regional Transit: Provided key local “feet on the ground” for 2016 ballot initiatives

-- WeROC Mental Health Equity Campaign: Launched in 2017 responding to urgent concerns voiced by local clergy and County mental health worker unions, to demand serious improvements in mental health services, especially in eastern Washtenaw:
+- WeROC Mental Health Equity Campaign: Launched in 2017 in response to urgent concerns voiced by local clergy and County mental health worker unions, to demand serious improvements in mental health services, especially in eastern Washtenaw:

 - WeROC quickly engaged by building grassroots support for the County-wide Mental Health and Public Safety millage, which passed overwhelmingly across the County

-- Created a focused community voice at follow-on community meetings discussing how to most effectively spend the new money generously voted by residents
+- Created a focused community voice at follow-on community meetings about how to most effectively spend the new money that was generously voted by residents

-- Pushed for and won regular meetings with Community Mental Health director Cortes and her staff to support mental health crisis services
+- Pushed for and won regular meetings with County Community Mental Health director and her staff to support the community-identified need for coordinated mental health crisis services

 - Rising for Economic Democracy in Ypsi (REDY): Joined with new community leaders to create REDY, a new grassroots group that built a successful campaign to develop and pass a local Community Benefits Ordinance in the City of Ypsilanti — one of the first such successful efforts in the country to ensure the community is involved at every step of local economic development projects